KochdumperNiklas/MotionPlanner/README.md

 # Description

-This repository contains the Python implementation of the reachability-based decision module for autonomous road vehicles presented in the paper **Efficient Reachability-Based Decision Making for Autonomous Driving**.
+This repository contains the Python implementation of the reachability-based decision module for autonomous road vehicles presented in the paper [Real-Time Capable Decision Making for Autonomous Driving Using Reachable Sets](https://arxiv.org/pdf/2309.12289.pdf).

 # Installation
 We recommend to create a Anaconda environment for running the code: